Customize Consent Preferences

 Products can be marked with the Oeko-Tex label after the applicant receives an Oeko-Tex certificate from the testing institute.

-NEED TEXTILE TESTING?
+NEED OEKO-TEX 100 CERTIFICATION OR OTHER TEXTILE TESTING?

 Related Content